+Compiling a California Legislative History is a complex process.
 A legislative history consists of the documents produced during the bill proposal, passage and enactment stages.
 Multiple resources must be located and consulted which may prove difficult in that many legislative documents are not consistently published.
-Legislative information prior to the 1970's was not well preserved so it may prove especially difficult to locate earlier legislative resources.
-NOTE: View the legislative history research guides offered by Calif. law libraries for more exhaustive lists of legislative documents, their locations, and research tips.
+Additionally, legislative information prior to the 1970's was not well preserved so it may prove especially difficult to locate earlier legislative resources.

 |Code||By reviewing the code the researcher can also locate the Bill number and the Chapter number which are needed to track textual changes.
 The parenthetical history section is usually located at the top of each chapter, some chapter sections also contain "Historical Derivations" with historical content pertinent to that section of the chapter.
 The researcher should look at the beginning of the chapter as well as specific sections to locate historical content.|